-- Semi-enclosed Impeller (One Side open and other side backed by a single disc)
+- Semi-enclosed Impeller (One Side open and the other side backed by a single disc)

 - Enclosed Impeller (Impeller is sandwiched between two discs)

-The centrifugal pump casing seals the pump-inside from the atmosphere.
+The centrifugal pump casing seals the pump inside the atmosphere.
 It is an air-tight boundary that retains the pressure and converts the impeller velocity into a stable flow.
 In centrifugal pumps, the casing surrounds the pump rotor.
-The casing converts the velocity head into pressure head.
+The casing converts the velocity head into the pressure head.
 It guides the flow to the discharge nozzle.
 Industrial Centrifugal Pumps use three types of pump-casing.
 They are